edrrezend/edrrezend/README.md

 - 📫 How to reach me: **edrrezende2@gmail.com**

-- ⚡ More about me: **I'm also passionate about music and motorsports.**
+- ⚡ More about me: **I'm also passionate about music, stock market, crypto and motorsports.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">